 The same sharpeners we use in my live drawing workshops.
 Designed to sharpen charcoal, carbon, and graphite pencils without breaking and is able to sharpen the fatter pencils like the Elite Grande and the Carbon Sketch.

 This is how I get my pencils to a needle sharp point when I need sharp edges and precise detail.
 You can also use it to collect charcoal or graphite powder to spread with one of the blenders.

-All this, plus the DVD that demonstrates how I use it all in my work.
+All this, plus the video tutorial that demonstrates how I use all these supplies in my drawings.

-NOTE: The Bonus Pack is not included when you order my pencil kit and DVD from this page.
+NOTE: The Bonus Pack is not included when you order my pencil kit from this page.
 You must choose to add it by clicking the option to include the Bonus Pack

 YES...I ship all over the world.